-Support for Learning from Home
+Support for Home Learning and Remote Learning

 Daily reading has always been the key to unlocking children's imagination, encouraging curiosity of the world and developing vocabulary as well as giving an opportunity for shared experiences and discussion of themes and issues.
 There are many more ways to read than just picking up a book.
 Non-fiction reading can include magazines, comics, information books on Science, History or the natural world, to name a few.
 Away from traditional reading materials, we can also enjoy story through audiobooks, YouTube storytelling and internet websites on a huge range of topics.
 Instructions are also really great sources for giving children a sense of purpose in their reading - perhaps follow a recipe or a method for building a model?
 Remind children that reading is everywhere for many purposes and can be enjoyed in different ways.